Webhook

 A private webhook plugin is a user-defined logic whose executions is triggered by making an HTTP request to its HTTPS Endpoint URL:

-As stated before any Private plugin regardless of its type, and, particularly, a private webhook plugin, is composed by the file structure shown below:
+As stated before, any private plugin, regardless of its type, and particularly in the case of a private webhook plugin, is composed by the file structure shown below:

 This is a script, written either in Python or NodeJS.
-This can be thought as a "setup" script since it will run only once at the moment of creating the plugin.
+This can be thought of as a "set up" script, since it will only run once, at the moment of creating the plugin.

 This is written either in Python or NodeJS.